microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 the client issuing the undo is doing so based on a version of the original change that is not final.
 In other words, that client does not know the precise changeset it is attempting to undo.

-We see three possible strategies for handling the fact that this case can arise:
+We see four possible strategies for handling the fact that this case can arise:

 ##### Delaying